Internet-of-People/iop-profile-server/INSTALLATION.md

 ### Generate TLS Certificate
 You will need to generate a TLS certificate and then modify the configuration file.

-To generate PFX certificate, you can use OpenSSL:
+To generate PFX certificate, you can use OpenSSL as follows.
+Make sure that the final certificate is NOT password protected.
 ```
 openssl req -x509 -newkey rsa:4096 -keyout ProfileServer.key -out ProfileServer.cer -days 365000
 openssl pkcs12 -export -out ProfileServer.pfx -inkey ProfileServer.key -in ProfileServer.cer